 The MOT test is a yearly test for vehicles of three years of age or above, operated by MOT test centres and in conjunction with DVLA.
-If your vehicle in within legal guidelines for structural, safety, and environmental checkpoints then your vehicle will pass its MOT test and the test centre will provide an MOT certificate.
+If your vehicle in within legal guidelines for structural, safety, and environmental checkpoints then your vehicle will pass its MOT test and the test centre will register that the vehicle has passed or failed with the DVLA.

 The test looks at the following aspects of your vehicle: